 Despite some controversy surrounding his previous film, Margaret, screenwriter and director Kenneth Lonergan was top of Damon’s list to take the reins for this project.
 Lonergan worked on the screenplay for You Can Count On Me (two Oscar nominations); Gangs of New York (ten Oscar nominations) and Analyze This (er, zero Oscar nominations, but $176.9m in global box office takings.)

-Affleck was more than convinced: “Larry is my favourite kind of person to work for and with, because he really likes to talk about stuff the way that usually only other actors like to talk about it.
+Affleck was more than convinced: “Kenny is my favourite kind of person to work for and with, because he really likes to talk about stuff the way that usually only other actors like to talk about it.
 You know, why people say the things they say?
 Why are they behaving this way?
 What does it mean if your character sits down in a scene, versus standing up in a scene?
 These teeny, tiny, little details that just make other people sort of shrug and squint at you, he enjoys talking about, almost as much as I do,” explains Affleck.

 The script really resonated, too: “What I thought, was, this was really beautifully written, it’s very moving, it’s really funny.
 It’s seemed very personable and believable, intimate and universal at once,” he says.